 When an incident occurs which may have a bearing on the present safety of the campus community, the College, within 24 hours of the first report of the incident, notifies members of the campus community.
 Information on the type of incident and threat is given, along with recommended prudent safety practices and procedures related to the incident.
-Information is sent directly to students, faculty and staff persons by use of the college email system and the E2 Campus Emergency Alert system and is also posted on the Berea College Public Safety electronic sign board outside of the Public Safety Office.
+Information is sent directly to students, faculty and staff persons by use of the college email system and the E2 Campus Emergency Alert system and is also posted outside of the Public Safety Office.
 Depending on the perceived needs at the time, the school may additionally choose to post written notices in residence halls, distribute information through the campus web site, post information in the Berea College Post Office or notify through appropriate media.